quqxui/MMRNS/README.md

 The source text of three datasets are from [DBpedia](https://www.dbpedia.org/).

-The embeddings and raw data can be downloaded in the [Baidu Drive](https://pan.baidu.com/s/1gDwaGD0r8AJhYAXGxOc9Cg), with extraction code: **758p**
+The embeddings and raw data can be downloaded in the [Google Drive](https://drive.google.com/drive/folders/1sFC-P9RKnikqNXjmLcj0IX7x5zvRs-Yj?usp=drive_link)

 ## Usage